SoftwareUdvikling2020/Mini-Project-1-Web-Services-and-API/README.md

 ### The application’s development and implementation:

 **Business context:**
 Have you ever had a hard time converting celsius to fahrenheit or vice versa?
-IF yes, then this project is for you!
+If yes, then this project is for you!

 - The application can convert temperatures from celsius to fahrenheit and back.